planetlabs/planet-client-python/docs/cli/cli-orders.md

 ### Create an Order Request

-To create an order you need a name, a [bundle](https://developers.planet.com/apis/orders/product-bundles-reference/), one or more id's, and an [item type](https://developers.planet.com/docs/apis/data/items-assets/#item-types):
+To create an order you need a name, a [bundle](https://developers.planet.com/apis/orders/product-bundles-reference/), one or more id’s, and an [item type](https://developers.planet.com/docs/apis/data/items-assets/#item-types):

 First lets get the ID of an item you have download access to, using the Data API: